 The government doesn’t set a minimum credit score, but many lenders do.
 A 640 FICO can get you approved for a VA home loan if your income is sufficient to qualify.

-Many credit unions have no established minimum credit score for borrowers, who must be members of the credit union.
+Some credit unions have no established minimum credit score requirements for borrowers who are members of the credit union.

 However, credit unions are owned by their members and known to lend rather conservatively.